-The short answer to the question “can you split SATA Data cable?” is a no. SATA data cables cannot be split.
-In other words, you need to provide a separate data cable to each an every SATA drive you connect to your PC.
+The short answer to “can you split SATA Data cable?” is a no. SATA data cables cannot be split.
+In other words, you must provide a separate data cable to every SATA drive you connect to your PC.

-This in turn means that you need a separate SATA port on your motherboard for each drive.
+This means you need a separate SATA port on your motherboard for each drive.

-SATA Data cables connect to motherboard on one end and to the hard drive on the other end.
+SATA Data cables connect to the motherboard on one end and the hard drive on the other.

-In the following text I will talk further about whether you can have a split SATA data cable and what to do if you need to attach more drives.
+In the following text, I will discuss whether you can have a split SATA data cable and what to do if you need to attach more drives.

-SATA cables, as mentioned earlier, are thin ribbon like cables that have 7 pin connectors with an L-shaped key for connecting a SATA storage hard drive to your motherboard.
+SATA cables, as mentioned earlier, are thin ribbon-like cables with seven-pin connectors with an L-shaped key for connecting a SATA storage hard drive to your motherboard.

 They serve the essential function of transferring data.
-They should not be confused with SATA power cables – which serve the purpose of supplying power to the SATA hard drive.
+They should not be confused with SATA power cables – which supply power to the SATA hard drive.

 It should be that a SATA hard drive requires both a SATA DATA and SATA Power cable to operate.

-Each SATA cables requires a dedicated SATA port on your motherboard. a Typical motherboard often has 4-6 SATA ports.
+Each SATA cable requires a dedicated SATA port on your motherboard. a Typical motherboard often has 4-6 SATA ports.

 So Can You Split SATA Data Cable?

-People often ask can you split SATA Data cable or whether can you plug two hard drives into one SATA port or whether a SATA cable can be shared.
+People often ask if you can split the SATA Data cable, plug two hard drives into one SATA port, or share a SATA cable.

-The answer to all of these questions, unfortunately, is a big no.
+Unfortunately, the answer to all of these questions is a big no.

-In other words, you not only need a separate SATA DATA cable for each and every SATA hard drive, you also need a separate SATA port for each and every SATA hard drive.
+In other words, you need a separate SATA DATA cable for the SATA hard drive and a different SATA port for each.

-Those used to the legacy computers and interfaces would be familiar with the older PATA, aka IDE cables.
+Those used to the legacy computers and interfaces would be familiar with the older PATA IDE cables.
 PATA cables, if you’d recall, could be split.

 That cannot be done with SATA, unfortunately.
-The difference between the two is actually suggested by the name itself.
-SATA is a SERIAL bus interface where as PATA is a PARALLEL bus interface.
+The name itself suggests the difference between the two.
+SATA is a SERIAL bus interface, whereas PATA is a PARALLEL bus interface.

-Serial buses cannot be split, parallel buses can be split.
+Serial buses cannot be split; parallel buses can be broken.

 SATA DATA Split Cables SHOULD NOT Be Confused with SAS-to-SATA Cables

-If you have looked hard enough into split SATA Data cables, then you may have come across a cable that branches out into several DATA cables, such as the one shown below.
+If you have looked hard enough into split SATA Data cables, you may have encountered a line that branches into several DATA cables, such as the one shown below.

 These, unfortunately, do not work the way you think they would.
-In other words, they are not intended for a SATA port on your motherboard at all.
+In other words, they are not intended for a SATA port on your motherboard.

 These cables are called SAS to SATA.
 These require specialized SAS controllers.
-Which technically work as switches allowing you to connect multiple drives to one SAS port and can in fact expand the amount of SATA drives you can install on your PC.
+Which technically work as switches allowing you to connect multiple drives to one SAS port and expand the amount of SATA drives you can install on your PC.

-Take for instance the following LSI SAS SATA controller.
+Take, for instance, the following LSI SAS SATA controller.
 This has two SAS ports.
-Each port can be used to connect 4 SATA drives using the SAS to 4xSATA port cable as seen above.
+As seen above, each port can connect 4 SATA drives using the SAS to 4xSATA port cable.

 Image: LSI’s PCIe v3.0 x8 SAS SATA Controller